 While repairing my XSR I remember wondering if I could have realistically reduced the 3-inch depth of the protruding sump, even though it was fairly well surrounded by the silencer box and header pipes.
 Some oil volume would have been lost.

-On the XT7, under the skimpy 2mm alloy bashplate (left), it’s the same deep sump, so the longer suspension makes the whole bike top-heavy at parking speeds.
-It’s nothing new with such bikes, but I did have an …oh shit… moment, lowering the bike onto the stand on an off-camber path to remove dry grass from the hot pipes.
+On the XT7, under the skimpy 2mm alloy bashplate, it’s the same deep sump, so the longer suspension makes the whole bike top-heavy at parking speeds.
+It’s nothing new with such bikes, but I did have an … oh shit! moment, lowering the bike onto the stand on an off-camber path to remove dry grass from the hot pipes.
 It’s a long old way to fall, even at zero mph.

-The 45-minute test ride – part of the so-called Tenere Tour doing Europe at the moment – was an escorted run.
+The 45-minute test ride – part of the Tenere Tour doing Europe at the moment – was an escorted run.
 This meant little chance to grab good photos.
 About eight German-registered XT7s were available, all with a few light scrapes from previous test rides.
-My bike showed 3800 miles on the clock, but otherwise looked pretty new.
+My bike showed 3800 miles on the clock.

 You had to book a time allocation.
 I arrived before the show gates opened and even then, got on the second or third slot that day.
-I overheard that by the end of Friday the whole weekend had been booked out for XT7 test rides.
+I overheard that by the end of Friday the whole weekend had been booked out.

 On the trail